BearKidsTeam/ballance-wiki/en/MAIN.md

 >
 > This wiki is under construction.
 Some chapters is empty and other pages have not yet been translated.

-[Ballance](https://en.wikipedia.org/wiki/Ballance) is a 3D puzzle video game, which is published by Atari in 2004.
+[Ballance](https://en.wikipedia.org/wiki/Ballance) is a 3D puzzle video game, which was published by Atari in 2004.

 This wiki will introduce each aspects of Ballance.
 You can look through the chapter which you are interested in.